 - Red: invalid position (nesting does not match source)

 Lilt has automatic checks to determine whether tags are positioned and nested correctly.
-When a tag is invalid, it shows as red and does not save automatically.
-If you are sure the tag placement is correct in a particular case, you can override the validation rules by confirming or accepting the segment.
-When a segment is confirmed or accepted, all tags will be saved.
+When a tag is invalid, it shows as red and cannot be saved (or segment confirmed) until the tag position is resolved to be valid.

 If forward auto-propagation or backward auto-propagation are turned on in the